10 Thoughts we all have on the first day of University

 - ‘I think I’ll like it here.’

 Being a second year student myself, I can say that each and everyone of these thoughts crossed my mind.
-Some of which I still stand by, but most I’ve come to laugh at or regret.
-University will never be easy.
+Some of which I still stand by, but most I’ve come to laugh at or regret. best university will never be easy.
 You will have to study twice as hard and work like you’ve never worked before only to realize it’s still not good enough.
 Your spirit might be broken and you might even shed a few tears.
 You will definitely come to regret the day you decided to join university and not get married when the option was made available.
 But the weird thing about uni life is that you’ll still love it.
 Every decision you make, every mistake will be your own.
 You will be accountable or everything with no teacher or parent to take the fall for you.
 You will finally get to be the adult, you’ve been asked to be time and again.
 And mind you, it won’t be easy.
 But it’s going to be all about you and that has a certain indescribable euphoria that will it all worth it.
 Not to forget the people you meet and the friends you make.
 In uni you will meet all kinds of people from different walks of life.
 You will fall in love experience real heart break and you may even meet your life partner.
 So don’t let yourself open up to new experiences.
 Open your mind.
 Pay attention to your studies but don’t let it stop you from enjoying the most fun years of your life.